-Professional networks don’t just happen; they are created.
-Whatever you are exploring or applying for, you need to connect with people who can advise you on your search and help you access opportunities.
-Eventually, you will be in a position to return the favor or to pass it on!
+Whatever you are exploring or applying for, you will need to connect with people who can advise you on your search and help you access opportunities.
+Remember, informational interviews are a part of every profession, and one that most professionals savor and look forward to –– you will be in a position to return the favor someday!

 Step 1: Find Potential Contacts in your Desired Field

 - BrownConnect –Brown’s online career network at brownconnect.brown.edu is searchable by industry, organization, geographic location and more